Rays vs. Guardians Player Props Betting Odds

 Arozarena Stats

-- Arozarena takes a five-game streak with at least one hit into this one.
-During his last five outings he is batting .375 with two doubles, a home run, five walks and five RBI.
+- Arozarena has picked up a hit in six straight games.
+During his last 10 games he is batting .314 with two doubles, two home runs, eight walks and eight RBI.

 Arozarena Recent Games